ta2fb/pyex_cc/README.rst

 Assumptions

-* Git repository is hosted on AWS CodeCommit
+* Git repository is hosted on GitHub
 * PyPI repository is hosted on AWS CodeArtifact

 Instructions for using this cookiecutter